-Supplementary, for the expected credit loss measurement, the results of the "alert model" can be considered, which are analyzed through a severity indicator to total risk resulting from the estimates and assumptions of several macroeconomics factors.
-These estimates and assumptions are supported by a central scenario.
+Supplementary, for the expected credit loss measurement, the results of the "alert model" can be considered, through the assessment of a severity indicator to total risk resulting from the estimates and assumptions of several macroeconomic factors.
+These estimates and assumptions are supported by a base scenario.
 Other scenarios represent upside and downside results.
-The implementation and interpretation of the outcomes of the alert are based on the expert judgment of management, based on suggestions of areas such as Credit Risk, Economic Studies and Loan Recovery of the Bank.
+The implementation and interpretation of the outcomes of the alert model are based on Management's expert judgment, pondering on suggestions of areas such as Credit Risk, Economic Studies and Loan Recovery of the Bank.

-The external information could include economic data and projections published by governmental committees, monetary agencies (for example, Federal Reserve Bank and from countries where the Bank operates), supranational organizations (International Monetary Fund, The World Bank, World Trade Organization), private sector, academic projections, credit rating agencies, among other.
+The external information could include economic data and projections published by governmental committees, monetary agencies (for example, the U.S. Federal Reserve and banking authorities from countries where the Bank operates), supranational organizations (International Monetary Fund, The World Bank, World Trade Organization), private sector, academic projections, credit rating agencies, among other.